Verified-Intelligence/alpha-beta-CROWN/README.md

 We provide many example configurations in [`complete_verifier/exp_configs`](/complete_verifier/exp_configs) directory to start with:

-* MNIST: MLP and CNN models
+* MNIST: MLP and CNN models (small models to help you get started)
 * CIFAR-10, CIFAR-100, TinyImageNet: CNN and ResNet models with high dimensional inputs
-* ACASXu, NN4sys, ML4ACOPF and other relatively low-dimensional models
+* ACASXu, NN4sys, ML4ACOPF and other low input dimension models

+And more examples in other repositories:
 * Stability verification of NN controllers: [Verified-Intelligence/Lyapunov_Stable_NN_Controllers](https://github.com/Verified-Intelligence/Lyapunov_Stable_NN_Controllers)
+* Branch-and-bound for models with non-ReLU nonlinearities and high dimensional inputs: [GenBaB](https://huggingface.co/datasets/zhouxingshi/GenBaB)

 See the [Guide on Algorithm Selection](/complete_verifier/docs/abcrown_usage.md#guide-on-algorithm-selection)